 Since May 2018, a new monument championing Berlin’s spirit of freedom stands in front of the entrance to Berlin Central Station facing Washingtonplatz.
 25 metres long and 2.5 metres tall, the monument takes the form of the “be Berlin” campaign hashtag #FREIHEITBERLIN (FREEDOMBERLIN) in huge letters.
 GRAFT designed the lettering in cooperation with GRAFT Brandlab GmbH.

-Michael Müller, Governing Mayor of Berlin, Berlin Partner and local artists called all citizens of Berlin to participate and design a piece of freedom: “Berlin lives and loves freedom.
-We, as citizens of this beautiful city, will never forget, that peace and freedom are not always natural state.
-With this project, we want to commit to our self-evidence that the capital has developed through its history and place a creative landmark towards cosmopolitanism and tolerance since it’s the 28th annual of Berlin’s reunion, the same time period the wall was dividing our city.”
+Michael Müller, Mayor of Berlin, together with Berlin Partner and local artists called on the citizens of Berlin to participate and design a piece of freedom: “Berlin lives and loves freedom.
+As citizens of this beautiful city, we will never forget that peace and freedom are not self-evident.
+With this project, the capital city underlines its commitment to freedom, placing a creative landmark to cosmopolitan openness and tolerance for all to see.
+The monument marks the occasion of the 28th anniversary of Berlin’s reunification after the fall of the wall that divided our city for 28 years.”